 Under Dr. Thomas’ musical leadership, the Arcadia Chorale has continued the tradition of choral excellence initially established by Mr. Herrema.
 Dr. Thomas has built a reputation for creative programming, often using a unifying theme as a common thread to bind together an intriguing variety of music.
 He has also programmed a series of Christmas “journeys,” exploring the musical traditions of Eastern Europe, Spain and Central America, as well as the British Isles.
 The Chorale made their first CD recording in 2006, released as Christmas in the British Isles.
 The continued growth and success of Arcadia Chorale has begun to attract attention from outside the region, most notably by an invitation to perform in Philadelphia at the 2010 Eastern Division Conference of the American Choral Directors Association.

 Matthew Rupcich was appointed Arcadia Chorale’s Music Director at the start of the 2021–2022 season, after having served as Interim Music Director for the previous two seasons.
 Matthew guided the Chorale through a new choral landscape by overseeing three innovative virtual performances during the pandemic, while upholding the highest standards of musical excellence with the ensemble.
-He continues to lead Arcadia Chorale in its tradition of producing well-executed concerts, dedicated to specific themes and musicality for Northeastern Pennsylvania.
+He continued to lead Arcadia Chorale through the 2025-2026 season in its tradition of producing well-executed concerts, dedicated to specific themes and musicality for Northeastern Pennsylvania.
+While we were sad to see him leave at the end of our most recent season, we are grateful for Matthew's leadership over the past seven years.
+His talent and dedication have helped the ensemble evolve to where we are today and we deeply appreciate his significant contributions to our musical life.

 The Arcadia Chorale is committed to promoting the highest standard of excellence in the performance of choral music